Enhance your career connections with VCU Link.

-Through Rams Connected, you have access to an online database of alumni and friends of VCU who are ready to chat and help you along your career journey.
-View the full list of Rams that are ready to connect in HireVCURams.
+This new online community allows you to access a database of alumni and friends of VCU who are ready to chat and advise you along your career journey.
 You can search by major, industry, company, etc!
-Once you identify someone you would like to connect with, reach out to them via email to set up more time to talk.
+Once you identify someone you would like to connect with, send them a message.
+Enjoy industry networking and develop meaningful professional relations with VCU Link.

 Do you want to learn more about a specific organization or career field?
 Well, often the most current and relevant information may not be available through a simple Google search.
 You need to talk to people who are actually working in that career field or for that organization.